As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How Do You Make Fossils Shiny?

-Mineral oils are also a great option because it dries more pleasantly than vegetable oils such as olive oil.
+Mineral oils are also a great option because they dry more pleasantly than vegetable oils such as olive oil.
 You can also use water-soluble synthetic polymer (PVA), paraloid B-72, cyanoacrylate, or butvar.

 There are plenty of other methods, but it all depends on what you want to achieve and if your fossil can withstand chemical intrusions or work better with more natural ones.